Iranian women in stadium to watch Russia football friendly

 Tehran (AFP) – Iran on Thursday allowed female football fans into a stadium for a national team match for the first time in more than a year.

-Hundreds of women cheered on the home side during the match against Russia at Azadi Stadium in the capital Tehran.
+Hundreds of Iranian women cheered on the home side during the friendly against the Russian national team at the Azadi Stadium in the capital Tehran.

+"I came from the (northeastern) city of Neyshabur for the love of Team Melli," said Fatemeh, a 29-year-old university student, referring to the national squad.

+"I've been on the road for 12 hours," she added.
+"I'm very happy that we, women, can participate and see our national team up close and cheer for it."

-The match came against the backdrop of months-long protests triggered by the September death in custody of Mahsa Amini, 22, an Iranian Kurd, after her arrest for an alleged breach of Iran's dress code for women.
+The match -- which ended in a 1-1 draw -- came against the backdrop of months-long protests triggered by the September death in custody of Mahsa Amini, 22, an Iranian Kurd, after her arrest for an alleged breach of Iran's dress code for women.

-Hundreds of people were killed, including dozens of security personnel, and thousands were arrested for taking part in what Iranian officials described as "riots" fomented by the United States and its allies.
+Hundreds of people including dozens of security personnel have been killed, and thousands have been arrested in connection with what Iranian officials described as "riots" fomented by the United States and its allies.

 In March last year, even though women were allowed to buy tickets for a World Cup qualifier against Lebanon, they were denied entry to Imam Reza stadium in the northeastern city of Mashhad.